top of page

 History: Welcome

 Through this website we've made great progress in tracing the history of Annanetta.
-New information is continually coming to light.
+New information is continually coming to light, none more so than what we’ve uncovered just this year (2025)

-If our pages jog memories and anyone reading can provide further information we'd be most appreciative.
+We can only hope that this continues and if anyone reading now can provide yet further information we'd be most appreciative.

 Annanetta was built in 1939 in Graham Bunn’s yard in Wroxham, Norfolk.
 Graham Bunn had a long association with making beautiful wooden boats and Annanetta is definitely one of the those!